-Analysis of the speech records into pauses and speech bursts was accomplished by employing Audacity's Sound Finder tool on the audio waveforms.
+Analysis of the speech records into pauses and speech bursts was accomplished by employing Audacity's Sound Finder tool (www.audacityteam.org) on the audio waveforms.
 A decibel level of -28 dB within Audacity, corresponding to 4% of the maximum resolvable signal, was set as the threshold of silence.
 Transition points in the waveform, where the signal level crossed this threshold at both speech offsets and speech onsets, were eligible for receiving a marker.
-The choice of a -28 dB threshold reflected our experience that thresholds greater than -28 dB often cut off the ends of words, marking them as silence, while thresholds less than -28 tended to misrepresent periods of ambient noise during silence as speech.
+The choice of a -28 dB threshold reflected our experience that thresholds greater than -28 dB often cut off the ends of words, marking them as silence, while thresholds less than -28 dB tended to misrepresent periods of ambient noise during silence as speech.

 In order to isolate segmenting pauses and exclude articulatory pauses, it was necessary to set the minimum pause duration (marker separation) for which markers would be placed.

-Thresholds employed for this purpose are typically set between 200 and 300 ms (Hieke, Kowal, & O'Connell, 1983), but values as low as 100 ms are also not uncommon (Goldman-Eisler, 1958; Henderson, Goldman-Eisler, & Skarbek, 1966; Butcher, 1981).
-Goldman-Eisler (1968) employed a cut off at 250 ms, arguing that while such a choice may result in the loss of some very short grammatical and prosodic pauses, it does guarantee a purer sample of segmenting pauses by effectively excluding articulatory pauses.
+Thresholds employed for this purpose are typically set between 200 ms and 300 ms (Hieke et al., 1983), but values as low as 100 ms are also not uncommon (Butcher, 1981; Goldman-Eisler, 1958; Henderson et al., 1966).
+Goldman-Eisler (1968) used a cut off at 250 ms, arguing that, whereas such a choice might result in the loss of some very short grammatical and prosodic pauses, it does guarantee a purer sample of segmenting pauses by effectively excluding articulatory pauses.
 We followed this rationale in setting the minimum pause length at 250 ms. So configured, the Sound Finder Tool produced marker placements that matched in detail with those that we placed by hand in preliminary testing.

-An example of how the audio track is partitioned by the Sounder Finder tool is shown in Fig. 1.
-This particular recording is from the poem task, and the words contained in the audio file are written above the signal at their initiation points.
+An example of how the audio track is partitioned by the Sounder Finder tool is shown in Figure 1.
+This particular recording is from the poem task, and the words contained in the audio file are displayed above the signal at their initiation points.